howl-editor/howl/site/source/doc/api/io/file.md

 For a directory, returns all files within the directory or any sub directory of the directory.
 In addition to the files, a boolean is returned indicated whether the result is partial or not (`true` indicating a partial result and `false` a complete result).
-The result will always be complete, unless one of the options causes a premature halt to the execution. `options` allows for additional control of the operation, and can contain the following fields:
+The result will always be complete, unless the execution is prematurely halted by use of the `on_enter` option. `options` allows for additional control of the operation, and can contain the following fields:

 - `filter`: A callback that will recieve each file as its sole argument.
 To filter a file, i.e. exclude it from the results, the callback should return